spacemeshos/sm-init-app-v2/README.md

 You can find the latest versions of these binaries at:
 - [Post-rs Releases](https://github.com/spacemeshos/post-rs/releases) for post-rs
 - [PostCli Releases](https://github.com/spacemeshos/post/releases) for postcli

+### Platform-Specific Notes

+#### Windows
+- Ensure you download the Windows-specific binaries (*.exe and *.dll files)
+- The application expects postcli.exe to be in the bin/postcli directory
+- Make sure you have the required Visual C++ Redistributable packages installed

+#### macOS
+- Ensure you download the macOS-specific binaries (*.dylib files)
+- The application expects postcli to be in the bin/postcli directory
+- Make sure the binary files have execute permissions (`chmod +x`)

 ### Clone the Repository